docker/docs/ROADMAP.md

 # Roadmap

-The Trust project consists of a number of moving parts of which Vetinari is one.
-Vetinari is the front line metadata service that clients interact with.
+The Trust project consists of a number of moving parts of which Notary is one.
+Notary is the front line metadata service that clients interact with.
 It manages TUF metadata and interacts with a pluggable signing service to issue new TUF timestamp files.